sourcegraph/handbook/content/ops/finance/payables.md

 Specific categories of purchases that are listed on the [spending company money page](../../people-ops/spending-company-money.md) (e.g. laptops, home office setup, etc.) do not need to follow the approval process below.
 They are pre-approved and can be [submitted for reimbursement](expenses.md) directly.

-However, if you intend to make any other purchase that falls above the limits below, please refer to our Company accounts payable policy included here.
+However, if you intend to make any other purchase that falls above the limits below, please refer to our [Company accounts payable policy](arr.md).

 |Amount (Annual Equivalent)|Approval Required|Recommend Method of Payment|
 |---|---|---|